javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

 That is, the `.then` handler in line `(*)` now returns `new Promise`, that becomes settled only after the call of `resolve(githubUser)` in `setTimeout` `(**)`.
 The next `.then` in the chain will wait for that.

 As a good practice, an asynchronous action should always return a promise.
-That makes it possible to plan actions after it.
-Even if we don't plan to extend the chain now, we may need it later.
+That makes it possible to plan actions after it; even if we don't plan to extend the chain now, we may need it later.

 Finally, we can split the code into reusable functions: